 Good teachers are essential to achieve quality Education

-Good teachers are crucial to solving the global learning crisis and closing the gap between poor and good quality Education.
+Good teachers are crucial to solving the global learning crisis and closing the gap between poor and good-quality Education.
 Therefore, all children must have teachers that are well-trained and motivated.
-Who can identify weak learners, and are supported by well-managed education systems.
+But who can identify weak learners and are supported by well-managed education systems?

 Achieving the Global Goal for Education by 2030 costs US$1.25 a day per child in developing countries

-It costs, on average, US$1.25 a day per child in developing countries (low and lower-middle-income) to provide a full cycle of pre-primary through secondary Education (13 years).
-The largest share of this cost, 88%, is borne by the developing countries themselves.
-The international community should help in filling the funding gap of just 15 cents a day per child.
+It costs, on average, US$1.25 a day per child in developing countries (low and lower-middle-income) to provide an entire cycle of pre-primary through secondary Education (13 years).
+The largest share of this cost, 88%, is borne by developing countries.
+The international community should help fill the funding gap of just 15 cents a day per child.

 Early childhood Education is vital to lifelong success

 Investing in quality early childhood Education brings the highest returns from individuals, societies and countries.
-Children who have access to quality early childhood programs do better in primary school and will have better Education outcomes later.
+Children whith access to quality early childhood programs do better in primary school and will have better Education outcomes later.
 Low and lower-middle-income countries must invest more in early childhood Education.

 Children with disabilities are often excluded from Education systems

-In many countries, a combination of discrimination, social attitudes, poverty, lack of political will, and poor quality of human and material resources leave children with disabilities more vulnerable to being excluded from Education.
-Societies must adapt their Education systems to ensure that these children can enjoy their fundamental human right without discrimination of any kind.
+In many countries, discrimination, social attitudes, poverty, lack of political will, and poor quality of human and material resources leave children with disabilities more vulnerable to being excluded from Education.
+Therefore, societies must adapt their Education systems to ensure that these children can enjoy their fundamental human rights without discrimination.

 Educating the minds without educating the hearts is no Education at all.